3snowp7im/SotN-Randomizer/README.md

 $ node randomize -i sotn.bin -o rando.bin -f presets/mypreset
 ```

-To create a URL that allows others to randomize their game using your preset:
+To create a URL that allows others to use your preset:

 ```shell
 $ node randomize -rn -f presets/mypreset